Skip to main content

 Political ideologies

 This session can be tailor made depending on requirements.
 This session can take a comparative look at political ideologies generally or may focus on a particular ideology.
-Case studies might include: • the role of ideology in politics • liberalism • conservatism • socialism • nationalism • feminism • fascism, • green political theory • anarchism • religion and politics, multi-culturalism, and secularism. • theories of the state Linked modules • AQA-Political ideas • Pearson-UK Politics and Core Political Ideas • Pearson-UK Government and Non-core Political Ideas • Pearson-Comparative Politics • WJEC-Political concepts and theories
+Case studies might include: the role of ideology in politics; liberalism; conservatism; socialism; nationalism; feminism; fascism; green political theory; anarchism; religion and politics, multi-culturalism, and secularism; theories of the state. • anarchism • religion and politics, multi-culturalism, and secularism. • theories of the state Linked modules • AQA-Political ideas • Pearson-UK Politics and Core Political Ideas • Pearson-UK Government and Non-core Political Ideas • Pearson-Comparative Politics • WJEC-Political concepts and theories

 Politics beyond the state

-We explore the historiography and historical debates around the central event in early modern Britain: the Protestant reformation.
-Not only did this event represent a revolution in religion, but also in law, government, politics and society.
-It also radically changed the relationship between the state and the people it governed.
-Was this revolution a top-down process, brought about by political and religious elites on an unwilling population.
+We explore the historiography and historical debates around the Protestant reformation.
+This event represents a revolution in religion, but also in law, government, politics and society.
+It radically changed the relationship between the state and the people it governed.
+Was this revolution a top-down process, brought about by political and religious elites on an unwilling population?
 Or was it a genuinely radical process, which reflected the religious attitudes and faith of ordinary people?
 Linked modules • AQA- The Tudors: England, 1485–1603 • AQA-The Reformation In Europe, C1500–1564 • AQA-Religious Conflict And The Church In England, C1529–C1570 • Pearson-England, 1509–1603: Authority, Nation And Religion • WJEC-Government, Rebellion And Society In Wales And England C.1485-1603 • WJEC-Political And Religious Change In Europe C.1500-1598 • WJEC-The Mid Tudor Crisis In Wales And England C.1529-1570 Part 1: Problems, Threats And Challenges C.1529-1553 • WJEC-Religious Reformation In Europe C.1500-1564 Part 1: The Outbreak And Spread Of The Reformation In Germany C.1500- 1531 • WJEC-Poverty, Protest And Rebellion In Wales And England C.1485-1603 • WJEC-Reformation And Discovery: Europe C.1492-1610 • WJEC-The Mid Tudor Crisis In Wales And England C.1529-1570 Part 2: Challenges Facing Mary And Elizabeth C.1553-1570 • WJEC-The Religious Reformation In Europe C.1500-1564 Part 2: Spread Of Protestantism And Counter-Reformation C.1531-1564.

 The rise of the Nazis and Hitlers Germany